atduskgreg/ofxaddons.com/Readme.md

 Crawling and updating is run through the script runner:

-    $ rails r 'Importer.new.run(no_cache: true)'
+    $ rails r 'Importer.run'

+##### Caching

-If you pass no_cache: false, the importer will use a cached responses from the github API (if available).
-This helps speed up development since you skip all the HTTP request overhead and just read the responses off of the local disk.
+By default the importer uses caching in the development environment.
+This helps speed up development when you're working on the importer since you skip all the HTTP request overhead and just read the responses off of the local disk.
+You can blow away the caches with `rake tmp:cache:clear`.
+Or you can manually delete individual caches files in `tmp/caches/importer`.

+You can force caching behaiour by passing an options hash to run:

+    $ rails r 'Importer.run(cache: false)'

+If you pass `cache: true`, the importer will use cached responses from the github API (if available).